jai-727/osu-Ranked-Map-Feed/README.md

-### RSS Feed used in this program is no longer available as a result the program no longer works

 ### osu-Ranked-Map-Feed
 Want to be notified of newly ranked beatmaps on your discord server to snipe that quickdraw achievement?
 Then this is for you!

 ## Requirements
 - Python 3.5+
-- Feedparser
+- BeautifulSoup4
-  `pip install feedparser`
+  `pip install bs4`
 - Discord Hooks.py
   `Now included with the git`
 - Requests